clean v-dem data

 and arrange()

-to glean insights about your data.
+to glean preliminary insights about your data.
 For example, how do regions compare on mean values of women’s representation and how do these values relate to the values of other variables in your data set?
 Which countries stand out in terms of women’s representation?

 # Country summary